mamokin/ordinalsbot-poc/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Contributing

+To make contributions to the project:

+1. checkout the `main` branch
+2. sync your local branch with the origin (`git fetch && git pull`)
+3. checkout a new branch. use prefixes to denote the purpose of the branch like so:

+   - `git checkout -b feat/some-feature`
+   - `git checkout -b bugfix/fixed-the-thing`
+   - `git checkout -b task/trivial-work`
+   - `git checkout -b release/v0.0.1`
+   - `git checkout -b release/v0.0.2-beta.0`

+4. make your code changes, and commit your changes

+   This project uses [Husky](https://github.com/typicode/husky#readme) and [Commitlint](https://commitlint.js.org/) to ensure your commits are uniform to ensure swift changelog/release-note creation is possible.
+Read more about these tools in the [Customizations - Husky](#husky) and [Customizations - Commitlint](#commitlint) sections.

+   You can manually run the various checks via the added npm scripts:

+   - `check-types`, `check-format`, `format`, `validate`, `valdiate-and-build` or `vab`

+5. push your branch to origin, open a PR, and request a peer review of your proposed changes

+6. once your PR has been approved, merge your branch into the designated branch using the squash method.
+This provides an opportunity to review your commits and ensure nothing is amiss before merging changes.

 ## Learn More